Bi-State Vietnam Gold Star Bridges

 The Bi-State Vietnam Gold Star Twin Bridges, (usually referred to as simply The Twin Bridges, despite differences in their widths), are located in Henderson County, Kentucky and connect Henderson, Kentucky, and Evansville, Indiana, along U.S. Route 41 (US 41), 2 mi south of the current southern terminus of Interstate 69 (I-69).
 The two bridges average more than 40,000 vehicles crossings a day across the Ohio River.

 The northbound bridge opened to traffic on July 4, 1932.
-The southbound bridge opened on December 16, 1965, but will be decommissioned after the completion of the Interstate 69 Ohio River Crossing about 1.6 mi east, which is scheduled to be completed in 2031.
+The southbound bridge opened on December 16, 1965, but will be decommissioned after the completion of the I-69 Ohio River Crossing about 1.6 mi east, which is scheduled to be completed in 2031.
 The more historic northbound bridge will remain in service for US-41 as a two way bridge.

 Both of the Bi-State Vietnam Gold Star Bridges are cantilever bridges.
 The northbound bridge stands 100 ft over the Ohio River with a main span of 720 ft, with the steel gridwork extending 100 ft above the driving surface.
 The southbound span has a main span of 600 ft.

 An unusual fact about the bridges is that they are entirely within Kentucky.
 Although the Ohio River forms most of the border between Kentucky and Indiana, the state border is based on the course of the river as it existed when Kentucky became a state in 1792, when what would be Indiana was part of the unorganized Northwest Territory.
 Due to the New Madrid earthquake of 1812, the river changed course to the south, leaving the land where the bridges cross the river within Kentucky.